 If you want to examine your purchasing habits in even more detail, American Express recently added a spending tracker tool called “Your Spending Report” that breaks out your spending by both category and store.
 This level of detail can help you understand not only what categories make up the bulk of your spending, but also which retailers claim the majority of your discretionary purchases.
 (Note, this view is only available on desktop — not the mobile app.)

 Chase offers multiple tools to help you review and track your spending, whether you log in through your online account or use the Chase Mobile app.

 If you’re logging in online, you can access these tools by clicking “More” followed by “Spending Report.”
-If you’re using the mobile app, scroll down until you see your recent transactions, then tap “See All Transactions” followed by “Spending Summary.”
+If you’re using the mobile app, scroll down below your accounts and tap on “Spending & budgeting,” followed by “spending summary.”

 Once you’ve reached your spending summary, you can review your spending history by month or by year.
 On both the app and online, there’s a line graph that tracks your spending over a given time period as well as a horizontal bar that summarizes your spending by category.

 Capital One tracking tools

 Capital One doesn’t offer a lot in the way of spend tracking tools.
-You can sort or filter your posted transactions by category, but it’s up to you to use that information to create a clear picture of where your money is going.
+Through your online profile, you can sort or filter your posted transactions by category, but it’s up to you to use that information to create a clear picture of where your money is going.